ShubhayanS/eLab-Reports-Downloader/README.md

 - [ ] Click-and-go : Allow user to be notified and PDF emailed when report generation is complete

 ### Current Maintainers

+Show love to our work by "Star" or "Forking" this Repo :heart:

 [ShubhayanS](https://github.com/ShubhayanS), [Soumya Sinha](https://github.com/Soumyasinha29), [Sagnik Chatterjee](https://github.com/sagnik20)